StefaneeT/RA-Statistics-Course/Module 3: Machine Learning/6) Additional Machine Learning Concepts.md

 A Supervised learning algorithm that stores all available cases and classifies new cases based on a similarity measure.
 The new case is assigned to the class most common among its k nearest neighbors.
 * Useful when the decision boundary is irregular or difficult to model with other algorithms and appropriate for both classification and regression tasks.
+* Leverage its efficiency and speed to build baseline models when computational resources are limited or initial insights into data patterns are required.
+* Adjust the prior probabilities in domain-specific applications to reflect known real-world probabilities which can significantly boost the algorithm’s accuracy and relevance in specialized contexts.

  <img width="500" alt="KNN" src="https://miro.medium.com/v2/resize:fit:640/format:webp/0*OltO4Txr-D0lPWNL.png">